Referral guide for faculty and staff

 Guidelines for interaction

-- Try to determine if the student has a support system (friends, family) and if so, are they reaching out to those people.
+• Try to determine if student has a support system (friends, family) and if so, are they reaching out to those people.

 How to make a referral

-- Ask the student to call counseling services at 309-794-7357.
-Note: Some students may feel more comfortable calling to make the appointment from your office or having you call to make the appointment for them.
+• Ask the student to call counseling services at 309-794-7357.
+Note: some students may feel more comfortable calling to make the appointment from your office or having you call to make the appointment for him/her.
 This is fine.

 How to respond to a volatile student